Data-Science-Projects-Code/Quakes/README.md

 ![earthquakes >2.5 ](images/updated_events.png)

 ## For the impatient:
-The code can be run in three different ways.
+The code itself can be run in four different ways.
 Pick whichever one matches your interest/expertise.<br>
  * If you want step through the code and some of the thinking involved, go though the `Quake_notes` notebook.
  *  If you want a single file pandas run, `Quakes_single.py`.
 Output is a `quakes_last_24_hours` in the `/images` folder and `quakes_last_24.pkl` in the `/data` folder.
- * Otherwise, run `Quakes_multi.py`
+ * `Quakes_multi.py` which outputs the same as above.
+ * `Dashboad.py` puts out a Plotly Dash dashboard of quakes.

 <br><br>
 # Table of Contents
 - [Quakes](#quakes)